Pometry/Raphtory/docs/user-guide/ingestion/3_dataframes.md

     Edge(source=ServerA, target=ServerB, earliest_time=1693555200000, latest_time=1693555200000, properties={data_size_MB: 5.6, datasource: {Critical System Request: docs/data/network_traffic_edges.csv}, is_encrypted: {Critical System Request: true}}, layer(s)=[Critical System Request])
     ```

-## Adding constant properties via dataframes
+## Adding metadata via dataframes

 There may be instances where you are adding a dataset which has no timestamps.
 To handle this when ingesting via
 dataframes the graph has the `load_edge_props_from_pandas()` and `load_node_props_from_pandas()` functions.

-Below we break the ingestion into a four stage process, adding the constant properties at the end.
+Below we break the ingestion into a four stage process, adding the metadata at the end.
 This example uses the
 same two dataframes for brevity but in real instances these would probably be four different dataframes, one for each
 function call.

 !!! warning
-    Constant properties can only be added to nodes and edges which are part of the graph.
-If you attempt to add a constant
-    property without first adding the node/edge then Raphtory will throw an error.
+    Metadata can only be added to nodes and edges which are part of the graph.
+If you attempt to add a metadata without first adding the node/edge then Raphtory will throw an error.

 /// tab | :fontawesome-brands-python: Python